govindrai/phase-0-handbook/guided-pairing-sessions.md

 ## Expectations

 Each student is required to attend six Guided Pairing Sessions (GPS) during Phase 0.
-Sessions are based on what week you are currently in and follow a specific curriculum.
-For this reason, they are only offered during the week they are assigned.
+Each session is only offered during the week it is assigned.

 You may sign up for the upcoming 3 week's sessions by noon the Friday before the unit starts on the [Phase 0 App](https://phase0.devbootcamp.com).
 There is one small exception: if you are in Week 1, you will be able to sign up for your first GPS the day after your introductory session.
-It is vital to sign up for GPS by Sunday in order to complete the session in the week it is assigned.
-We only make one session for each student so make it a priority to sign up (and attend!) early to find a session that works in your schedule.
+We only make one session for each student, so sign up early!

 **If you do not complete the GPS in the week it is assigned, we cannot guarantee you will be able to stay in the cohort you are currently in.
 You will be forced to move to the next cohort and re-submit all assignments to that point.
 Makeup sessions will only given for emergency-situations only.**